-September is Healthy Aging Month and HSHS St. Joseph's has recommended ways that you and your loved ones can age healthfully.
+September is Healthy Aging Month and HSHS St. John's has recommended ways that you and your loved ones can age healthfully.

 The way our bodies and minds age are not always out of our hands.
 While we may not be able to completely control the physical environments that we live and work in, such as home, office, school or the grocery store, we can still choose to engage in regular physical activity, healthy eating and forming strong social connections, all of which can help us to age healthily.

 “There are many health benefits to regular preventive care,” said HSHS Medical Group Family Nurse Practitioner Mary Ely, MSN-FNP, DNP.
 “As you age, it is important to be consistent with your checkups to keep you in the best possible health and minimize hospital stays and admissions.
 It can also assist in the early diagnosis of many chronic health conditions, such as diabetes, heart disease and dementia.”

 Healthy aging is also about maintaining a healthy brain.
 According to the Centers for Disease Control and Prevention (CDC), several studies indicate that maintaining strong social connections and staying mentally active as we age may lower the risk of cognitive decline and dementia.
 This could be due to the strengthening of connections between nerve cells in the brain.

 Here are six tips from the CDC to healthy aging:

 - Eat and drink healthy.
 Make healthy food choices – like fruits, vegetables, whole grains, lean meats, low-fat dairy products and water.